ecs36c-sq2023/ecs36c-discussions/discussion3.md

 ### Time Complexity for Actual Approach (not a formal proof)

-Time for inserting $n$ elements into the dynamic array that is empty:
+Time for appending $n$ elements into the dynamic array that is empty:

 $$
 \begin{align*}